jackcviers/confluent-cp-images/README.md

 possible. `make devel` will run the installation for bats on osx using homebrew.
-You can change how `bats` is installed by providing a different bats installation script in the `BATS_INSTALL_SCRIPT_LOCATION` environment variable.
-The defalut behavior is to see if bats is available on the system before installing and installing with `homebrew`.
+You can change how `bats` is installed by providing a different bats installation script in the `BATS_INSTALL_SCRIPT_LOCATION` variable.
+The default behaviour is to see if bats is available on the system before installing and installing with `homebrew`.

-### CUSTOMIZATION using `.local.make`

-You can override the variables defined in the `Makefile` by creating the git ignored file `.local.make` in the top level directory of this repo, rather than using environment variables.
-This file is ignored by git so allows you to set things only for your local builds.

 ## VERSIONING

 If possible, all versions will follow the Confluent CP platform versions.

-### NOTES
-sudo apt install qemu-block-extra qemu-efi qemu-efi-aarch64 qemu-efi-arm qemu-guest-agent qemu-kvm qemu-slof qemu-system qemu-system-arm qemu-system-common qemu-system-data qemu-system-gui qemu-system-mips qemu-system-misc qemu-system-x86 qemu-system-x86-microvm qemu-user qemu-user-binfmt qemubuilder